preenet/SETAR/README.md

 * Dictionary-based with list of Thai positive and negative words for unigram and bigrams

 Output:
 for all the feature extraction methods above, Joblib objects as sparse matrix on text feature were dumped.
+Related output files can be downloaded from [Dropbox](https://www.dropbox.com/scl/fo/h4c5fo4bewmu5sh1s9mg7/h?dl=0&rlkey=xvv1gm7o0ke0jw1g45545e193)

-Todo: add thaitale corpuse
+Todo: add thaitale corpus

 **Exisiting models (published)**